Sergio0o0o0o/Over_engineered_analog-digital_photo_frame/README.md

 NOTES:
-  - None of this version are yet optimized for 3D printing, I will do that after we solve the problems that we are able to see in the 3d model.
+  - None of this version are yet optimized for 3D printing (or any crating process), I will do that after we solve the problems that we are able to see in the 3D model.
   - Every version has a list of problems that I noticed, but the last option is always "..." to encourage you to find more, thank you for your collaboration.
   - Write me if you think you can help me or even just to ask questions about it.
 I will appreciate it.